 - If rent is accepted despite the landlord knowing that there has been a breach of the lease, the landlord is likely to be deemed to have accepted that breach and given up its right to forfeiture (known as ‘waiving’ its right).

 - A landlord may wish to refuse to accept rent, to avoid waiving its right to forfeit.
-However, if the grounds for forfeiture are non-payment of rent, it will practically be hard for the landlord to resist.
+If the grounds for forfeiture are non-payment of rent, it will practically be hard for the landlord to resist.
 This is because a tenant has an opportunity to claim relief from forfeiture and payment of arrears is a key factor in supporting such a claim.

-If a tenant is struggling with cashflow, an alternative may be for the landlord to consider a concession arrangement allowing the tenant to make commercial lease payments monthly, instead of quarterly.
+If a tenant is struggling with cash flow, an alternative may be for the landlord to consider a concession arrangement allowing the tenant to make commercial lease payments monthly, instead of quarterly.

 Forfeiting a lease for breach of covenant